 Hygienically Clean - What Is It

-Businesses highly conscientious about the sanitation of their work practices and processes need to become more confident that these do not contribute to human illness.
+Businesses highly conscientious about the sanitation of their work practices and processes need to become more confident that they do not contribute to human illness.
 TRSA’s Hygienically Clean certification helps achieve this objective by ensuring textile products laundered for businesses meet key disinfection criteria.
 A TRSA Hygienically Clean certified operation washes, dries, irons and packs items using techniques to produce laundry that meets TRSA’s cleanliness specifications.

-To attain Hygienically Clean certification, a laundry must deploy best management practices (BMPs) and pass bacteriological testing and facility inspections.
+To attain a Hygienically Clean certification, a laundry must deploy best management practices (BMPs) and pass bacteriological testing and facility inspections.
 Microbiological standards are based testing using the USP 61 protocol:

 – Allows a minimal amount of bacteria to remain after textiles are laundered

-– Pass/fail criteria of less than or equal to 20 colony forming units (cfu)
+– Pass/fail criteria of less than or equal to 20 colony forming units (CFU)